Dong-Zhen/Relevance_of_NYT/README.md

 - the type of articles readers enjoy during specific times of day
 - Scrape articles with the most shares on social media by other newspapers who cover New York

-# Problem

-- Content production team reached out to me to see if I could help increse engagement(time spent and pageviews) in the New York section of New York Times website.
-- The real problem is probably that they want daily readership to increase in this section(maybe they're not adhering to their mission statement or promise to readers here) and then use it's relevant appeal to advertise to New Yorkers who are not subscribers.

-# Assumptions

-- New York Time's target audience are New Yorkers with a bachelor degree or above
-- Their audience comes from diverse backgrounds and ethnicities
-- Their audience is interested in politics, and current events in the state and world
-- The audience values trust and quality reporting

 # Data Problem